Icon_Top_Black

 Takeaway

-After the survey, the following were discovered
+After the survey, the following findings were discovered

 I agree that the shopping process went very smoothly (IKEA Taiwan)